gitpan/Ogre/README.txt

 1) upgrade early to the next version of Ubuntu, Gutsy Gibbon, which is not yet released officially.
-This version has a package for version 1.4.3, and this is how I did it on my particular system (DISCLAIMER: I take no responsibility for your system if it breaks.
+This version has a package for version 1.4.3, and this is how I did it on my particular system.
+(DISCLAIMER: I take no responsibility for your system if it breaks.
-In fact, I wouldn't recommend this approach, as I've found some instabilities in my system.) :
+In fact, I wouldn't recommend this approach, as I've had some instabilities in my system.) :

   -- upgrading from feisty to gutsy